 For the Flight domain, we observe only three reasons.
-(1) For 33% of the cases the inconsistency is due to semantics ambiguitysome source may report takeoff time as departure time and landing time as arrival time, while most sources report the time of leaving the gate or arriving at the gate.
-(2) For 11% of the cases the inconsistency is due to out-of-date data; for example, while one flight has already been canceled, a source might still report its actual departure and arrival time (the latter is marked as "estimated").
-(3) For most cases (56%) the differences seem to be due to purely erroneous data.
+(1) Semantics ambiguity causes 33% of inconsistency: some source may report takeoff time as departure time and landing time as arrival time, while most sources report the time of leaving the gate or arriving at the gate.
+(2) Out-of-date data causes 11% of the inconsistency; for example, even when a flight is already canceled, a source might still report its actual departure and arrival time (the latter is marked as "estimated").
+(3) Pure errors seem to cause most of the inconsistency (56%).
 For example, Figure 5 shows three sources providing different scheduled departure time and arrival time for Flight AA119 on 12/8/2011; according to the airline website, the real scheduled time is 6:15pm for departure and 9:40pm for arrival.
 For scheduled departure time, FlightView and FlightAware provide the correct time while Orbitz provides a wrong one.
 For scheduled arrival time, all three sources provide different times; FlightView again provides the correct one, while the time provided by FlightAware is unreasonable (it typically takes around 6 hours to fly from the east coast to the west coast in the US).
 Indeed, we found that FlightAware often gives wrong scheduled arrival time; if we remove it, the average number of values for Scheduled arrival drops from 1.65 to 1.31.

-Dominant values: We now focus on the dominant values, those with the largest number of providers among different values for the same data item.
+Dominant values: We now focus on the dominant values, those with the largest number of providers for a given data item.
 Similarly, we can define the second dominant value, etc. Figure 7 plots the distribution of the dominance factors and the precision of the dominant values with respect to different dominance factors.

 For the Stock domain, we observe that on 42% of the data items the dominant values are supported by over 90% of the sources, and on 73% of the data items the dominant values are supported by over half of the sources.
-For these 73% data items, 98% of the dominant values are consistent with the various gold standards.
+For these 73% data items, 98% of the dominant values are consistent with the gold standard.
 However, when the dominance factor drops, the precision is also much lower.
-For 9% of the data items with dominance factor of .4, the consistency already drops to 84% w.r.t.
-Majority200 gold standard (lower for other gold standards).
-For 7% of the data items where the dominance factor is .1, the precision w.r.t.
-Majority200 for the dominant value, the second dominant value, and the third dominant value is .43, .33, and .12 respectively (meaning that for 12% of the data items none of the top-3 values is true).
-In general, the precision w.r.t.
-Majority200 is higher than that w.r.t.
-Majority100, meaning a higher precision on the 100 symbols outside the NASDAQ index.
-Also, the precision w.r.t.
-Majority100 is higher than that w.r.t.
-NASDAQ; indeed, we found that NASDAQ contains 174 values that are not provided by any other source on the same items.
+For 9% of the data items with dominance factor of .4, the consistency already drops to 84%.
+For 7% of the data items where the dominance that items where the dominance that items where the dominance factor of .4 is the consistency already drops to 84%.

+nance factor is .1, the precision for the dominant value, the second dominant value, and the third dominant value is .43, .33, and .12 respectively (meaning that for 12% of the data items none of the top-3 values is true).

-For the Flight domain, more data items have a higher dominance factor-42% data items have a dominance factor of over .9, and 82% items have a dominance factor of over .5.
-However, for these data items the dominant values have a lower precision: only 88% dominant values are consistent with the gold standard.
+For the Flight domain, more data items have a higher dominance factor-42% data items have a dominance factor of over .9, and 82% have a dominance factor of over .5.
+However, for these 82% items the dominant values have a lower precision: only 88% are consistent with the gold standard.
 Actually for the 11% data items whose dominance factor falls in [.5, .6), the precision is only 50% for the dominant value.
 As we show later, this is because some wrong values are copied between sources and become dominant.